Little Malvern Court

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

 Little Malvern Court & Gardens is a historic site located in Little Malvern, WR14 4JN, and is a member of Historic Houses.
-The property includes a 15th-century Prior's Hall and 10 acres of gardens, offering visitors a glimpse into history and nature.
+The property includes a 15th-century Prior's Hall and 10 acres of gardens.

-2026 Visitor Season: The visitor season runs from Wednesday, 15th April to Thursday, 16th July.
-During this period, the house and gardens are open on specific days and times:
+The visitor season runs from Wednesday, 15th April to Thursday, 16th July.
+The house and gardens are open on specific dates during this period.

-• House Visits: Timed entry visits to the house are available at 1:00 PM, 2:00 PM, and 3:00 PM, each lasting 45 minutes.
-Pre-booking is required for house visits.
+Visits to the house require pre-booking.
+Timed entry slots are available at 1:00 PM, 2:00 PM, and 3:00 PM, each lasting 45 minutes.
+The house is open on the following dates:

-• The tea room is open whenever the house or garden is open, closing at 4:30 PM.
+- Tea Room: Open whenever the house or gardens are open, closing at 4:30 PM.

-For group bookings, arrangements can be made during general opening times.
-Contact [email protected] or call 0044 (0)7856 035599 for more information.
+For group bookings, arrangements can be made during the general opening times.
+Contact [email protected] or call +44 (0)7856 035599 for more information.

 House tour – £12 adult, £5 child